 4 p.m.: Afternoon snack

 Once those mid-afternoon cravings hit, there are plenty of choices to keep you going.
-Pick up a paczki, traditional Polish donut, at Benna’s Bakery & Deli (135 Roncesvalles Ave.).
+Pick up a paczki, traditional Polish donut, at Benna’s Bakery & Deli.
 However, if a jolt of espresso is more in line, there are options.
-Look out for the retro orange chairs in front of Cherry Bomb Coffee (79 Roncesvalles Ave.).
+Look out for the retro orange chairs in front of Cherry Bomb Coffee.
 They roast their own beans—so you could grab a bag to take home with you—and offer an array of melt-in-your-mouth pastries.
-Fantail (333 Roncesvalles Ave.) is another local favourite.
+Fantail is another local favourite.
 Insider tip: try their superfood-packed Innocent Muffin, voted one of Toronto’s best!

 6 p.m.: Dinner

 Dinner options abound along Roncesvalles Avenue, so you could just take a stroll and land upon a great option.
-If you like the sound of modern Canadian cuisine with a side of craft cocktails, head to The Ace (231A Roncesvalles Ave.).
-For those who indulge in copious amounts of BBQ (think smoked pulled lamb with pomegranate molasses), then Barque Smokehouse (299 Roncesvalles Ave.) is a gold-star choice.
-For families, Pizzeria Defina (321 Roncesvalles Ave.) offers special package deals, which include a whole lasagna, romaine garden salad and an entire flourless chocolate torte.
+For those who indulge in copious amounts of BBQ (think smoked pulled lamb with pomegranate molasses), then Barque Smokehouse is a gold-star choice.
+For families, Pizzeria Defina is a surefire hit.
+Try The Winner, which devoured the competition at the prestigious International Pizza Expo Las Vegas (2013).

 9 p.m.: Movie night